Adrianoski/AIaaS/README.md

 # ImproveNet Service: Neural Network Compression as a Cloud–Edge Service

 ## About
-**ImproveNet Service** is a lightweight and modular system that enables real-time neural network compression via a cloud–edge architecture.
-Edge devices can send their models to the server with a performance constraint (accuracy or loss), and receive a structurally reduced version ready for deployment — all through a simple asynchronous API.
+**ImproveNet Service** is a lightweight and modular system that enables neural network compression via a cloud–edge architecture.
+Edge devices can send their models to the server with a performance constraint (accuracy or loss), and receive a structurally reduced version ready for deployment, all through a simple asynchronous API.

-Designed for constrained devices such as **Jetson Nano**, **Raspberry Pi 4**, and **Intel NUC**, the system supports CNNs and autoencoders and integrates seamlessly with real-world edge scenarios.
+Designed for constrained devices such as **Jetson Nano**, **Raspberry Pi 4**, and **Intel NUC**, the system supports CNNs and networks with only linear or only convolutional layers and integrates  with real-world edge scenarios.